geforcefan/ercanakyuerek.de/content/posts/writing-a-roller-coaster-simulation/6-curves-and-matrices.md

 # Matrices

-Till now we treated position and forward direction as separate values.
+Till now, we treated position and forward direction as separate values.
 A 4×4 matrix gives us a much nicer representation.
 It stores:

 - position